 Simon Planting is the undisputed leader among Gypsy jazz bassists, having played with the crème de la crème of jazz manouche guitarists such as Fapy Lafertin, Jimmy Rosenberg, Angelo Debarre, Dorado, Tchavalo and Samson Schmitt, Robin Nolan, Andreas Oberg, John Jorgenson, Gonzalo Bergara, and other jazz greats, Larry Coryell, Bill Frisell, and Howard Alden to name a few.
 The Dutch native, who now lives in San Francisco, has toured the world numerous times playing Gypsy Jazz, and he has been a player on countless classic recordings of Gypsy Jazz during the past 30 years.

 When four young jazz virtuosos decided to join forces, the Rhythm Future Quartet was born.
 Named after the Django Reinhardt tune, the Rhythm Future Quartet performs dynamic and fiery arrangements of Gypsy jazz standards and original compositions.
-The quartet features Jason Anick on violin, Olli Soikkeli and Matt Munisteri on guitars, and Greg Loughman on bass.
+The quartet features Jason Anick on violin, Olli Soikkeli on guitar, and Greg Loughman on bass.
 Over the years they have individually been performing alongside top Gypsy jazz/swing musicians like John Jorgenson, Frank Vignola, Bucky Pizzarelli, Andreas Öberg, Mark O'Connor, and Howard Alden and have finally joined forces to form this special group.

 "Collective jaws dropped at the sheer virtuosity of The Rhythm Future Quartet!
 The group's stellar musicianship, good humor, and reverence for this important musical tradition made for an unforgettable evening.
 We can't wait to have them back!"